digitallyinduced/ihp/Guide/deployment.markdown

 If you wish to migrate from IHP Cloud, Shipnix has a [migration guide](https://docs.shipnix.io/migrate/ihp-cloud/).

-## Deploying with IHP Cloud

-The fastest way to share your app with the internet is by using IHP Cloud.
-We recommend following this approach as it's the most simple to get started with.

-### Account Setup

-Register a new IHP Cloud account for free at [ihpcloud.com](https://ihpcloud.com/NewUser) or [sign in](https://ihpcloud.com/NewSession).

-### Creating the Project

-Once you're logged in to IHP Cloud, follow the instructions to create a project for your application.

-**Private Git Repositories:**
-When you connect a private git repository make sure to provide an SSH git clone URL.
-IHP Cloud will provide you with an SSH public key.
-You need to add this deploy key to your repository.

-On GitHub, you can do this by opening the repository settings and clicking on `Deploy keys`.

-### First Deployment

-After the project setup is finished, click on `+ Deploy Now` to start your first deployment.

-When your CSS or JS looks broken, take a look at the next section `CSS & JS Bundling`.

-### DB Migrations

-[Database Migrations](database-migrations.html) are automatically executed during the deployment on IHP Cloud.

-If you need to make manual changes to your database schema, you can of course also do this: Open the project in IHP Cloud, click `Settings`, then click `Database`.
-There you can find the database credentials for the Postgres DB that is running for your application.
-Connect to your database and manually apply the migrations.

-### Changing the domain

-Open the project in IHP Cloud, click `Settings` and click `Domain`.
-You can set a `***.ihpapp.com` domain in here.

-#### Using your domain instead of .ihpapp.com

-Using your domain with IHP Cloud is only available for IHP Cloud Pro users.
-To use your domain point a CNAME record to `ihpapp.com`.

-After that go to `Settings`, click `Domain` and enter your domain name.
-When you change your domain to a custom domain we are automatically getting an SSL certificate from LetsEncrypt for you so please make sure to set the CNAME record a few minutes before changing the domain inside your project.

 ## Deploying with Docker

 Deploying IHP with docker is a good choice for a professional production setup.